carlbodin/dotfiles/README.md

 <img src="preview/kitty_fastfetch_pipes_cava.jpg" alt="kitty fastfetch pipes cava" width="410"><img src="preview/waybar_swaync_wofi.jpg" alt="waybar swaync wofi" width="410">
 <img src="preview/sddm.jpg" alt="sddm" width="410"><img src="preview/wlogout.jpg" alt="wlogout" width="410">

-## Content
+### Content

-- Stowable dotfiles, see `docs/stow.md` if this does not tell you anything.
+- Stowable dotfiles, see `docs/stow.md` for a guide on this.
-- Bash utility scripts for stow.
-Placed in project root.
-Please read them carefully before use!
+- Stow utility scripts, placed in project root.
-- Templates for some software settings.
+- Templates for some software settings and `/ect`.
-- README Preview images.

-## Getting Started
+- Archinstall guide, see `docs/archinstall.md`.
+- A general linux configuration guide, see `docs/configuration.md`.
+E.g., theming, default apps, and shortcuts.

+### Installation Guide

+To see the packages go to section [Base System Software](#base-system-software) below.

-- Backup your current dotfiles.
-You can use my script `backup-local-dotfiles.sh`, if you dare, to copy relevant files to `~/.local-dotfiles-backup`.
+Backup your current dotfiles.
+You can use my script `backup-local-dotfiles.sh`, to copy relevant files to `~/dotfiles/local-dotfiles-backup/`.
-- Start with the `hyprland.conf`.
-Make sure the monitors are correctly configured, your monitor setup and resolution may differ from mine.
-If you mouse is slow, increase the `sensitivity` value under the `input` block.
-- See Hyprland binds in `~/.config/hypr/hyprland.conf` for how I control my Window manager.
-- Hardcoded absolute paths with username. `/home/carl` --> `/home/username`.
-- Many program configs are dependent on the pywal generated cache files.
-Make sure to stow pywal and run it. `wal -i /path/to/wallpaper -nt` or use my wallpaper script `select_wallpaper.sh`.
-Alternatively, remove the sourcing of pywal themes from the configs.

 1. Use pacman to install "System base" and "Window manager" packages listed below.
 2. Install `yay`, or your helper of choice, to allow AUR downloads.